ruby-amqp/hutch/README.md

         --mq-password PASSWORD       Set the RabbitMQ password
-        --mq-api-host HOST           Set the RabbitMQ API host --mq-api-port PORT           Set the RabbitMQ API port --mq-api-ssl                 Use SSL for the RabbitMQ API --config FILE                Load Hutch configuration from a file --require PATH               Require a Rails app or path --[no-]autoload-rails        Require the current rails app directory
+        --mq-api-host HOST           Set the RabbitMQ API host --mq-api-port PORT           Set the RabbitMQ API port --[no-]mq-api-ssl            Use SSL for the RabbitMQ API --config FILE                Load Hutch configuration from a file --require PATH               Require a Rails app or path --[no-]autoload-rails        Require the current rails app directory